bhagirathbhard/RedDefineBot/README.md

 # Redbot
-Basic Reddit bots made by me.
+Basic Reddit bot made by me

-For information and Contact mail me at bhagirath.bhardwaj07@gmail.com

 # Narendra Modi Bot

 - Replies to anyone in r/India who posts **'thanks modi'** with **'you are welcome saar'**
+- Just like the famous bot of reddit, Thanks Obama - you're welcome.
 - Simple and fun. thank you.